holocm/golangvend/README.md

 ## Removing a dependency

 Remove the import statement from your code.
-The next golangvend run will detect and offer to cleanup the unused import.
+The next golangvend run will detect the unused import.
+To remove unused imports, run `golangvend --delete-unused`.

 ## When all is fucked and you want to get out